jeremytammik/tbc/a/1867_designscript_da4r.md

 A question in
-the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [DesignScript](https://forums.autodesk.com/t5/revit-api-forum/design-script/m-p/9741288) led to an interesting conversation and clarification with some colleagues from the Revit development team:
+the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [DesignScript](https://forums.autodesk.com/t5/revit-api-forum/design-script/m-p/9741288) led to an interesting conversation and clarification with the Revit development team:

 **Question:** Is it correct to assume that you can access Design Script in the Revit API environment by using Dynamo?
 Is it also correct to assume that we have no plans to make Design Script accessible in the Revit API environment without Dynamo?